 Bridging the digital divide still remains a crucial task.

+United Kingdom: Bridging the digital divide will remain a crucial task: as technology moves on, bringing its benefits to early adopters, it will contine to be important to ensure that others are not left behind

-GPD: Bridging the digital divide still remains a crucial task.
+GPD: Bridging the digital divide.

-Sweden: Bridging the digital divide still remains a crucial task.
+Sweden: Bridging the digital divide.

 GESCI: With emphasis placed on rural vs. urban due to all manners of poverty being concentrated more highly in rural areas, especially in SSA.